yu-xue-ying/yu-xue-ying.github.io/_opportunity/suny_albany_2025.md

 ---
-title: "PhD and Postdoctoral Positions in Atmospheric Chemistry, SUNY Albany"
+title: "PhD and Postdoctoral Positions, Remote Sensing, Atmospheric Chemistry, SUNY Albany"
 collection: opportunity
-date: 06 May 2024
+date: 09 Aug 2025
 ---

-_**Fall or Spring 2025**_
+_**Fall or Spring 2026**_

-We are looking for 1-2 PhD students or postdoc to join [Xueying Yu's group](https://yu-xue-ying.github.io/) at [the State University of New York at Albany (SUNY Albany)](https://www.albany.edu), with a start date in Fall 2025 or Spring 2025.
+We are looking for 1-2 PhD students or postdoc to join [Xueying Yu's group](https://yu-xue-ying.github.io/) at [the State University of New York at Albany (SUNY Albany)](https://www.albany.edu), with a start date in Fall 2026 or Spring 2026.
 Full tuition and stipend support will be provided.

-The positions will involve using satellite observations, in-situ measurements, and chemical transport models to study greenhouse gases and air pollutions.
+Example study topics for this position include applying satellite remote sensing techniques in atmospheric chemistry, modeling greenhouse gases and air pollutants using chemical transport models, and conducting Bayesian inversion analyses to interpret carbon and climate processes.
 The candidates are expected to write and publish results in scientific journals, and present research outcomes at scientific conferences.

 The initial appointment for postdoc is 1 year, with the possibility of extension depending on the candidate’s performance and funding availability.